puntorigen/easy-model/README.md

 - `examples/relationship_example.py`: Demonstrates the enhanced relationship handling features
 - `examples/diario_example.py`: Shows how to use relationship features with diary entries
 - `examples/query_methods_example.py`: Shows how to use the query methods with ordering
+- `examples/minimal_working_example.py`: Basic example of model definition and CRUD operations
+- `examples/simple_auto_detection.py`: Demonstrates automatic relationship detection with SQLite
+- `examples/simple_auto_relationship.py`: Shows how to use auto-relationships with explicit definitions
+- `examples/comprehensive_auto_rel_example.py`: Comprehensive example with multiple models and relationships

+For complete documentation of all features, see the [DOCS.md](DOCS.md) file.

 ## Contributing